Great things are not done by impulse, but a series of small things brought together.

 2. See The Potential In Everyday Things

 What could that lamp be if it wasn’t a lamp?
 What about that rug?
 How could your old t-shirt become a bed for your miniature poodle?
-Everything you own, from furniture to clothing, from your kid’s toys to an old bar of soap, has the potential to be something cool.
+Everything you own, from furniture to clothing, from your kid’s toys to an old bar of soap, has the potential to be something else.
 Our grandparent’s generation knew this, and they never threw away a single useful item.
-While I don’t suggest developing a complex, it’s obvious that Americans throw out way more stuff than we need to and we buy just as much ( or more) to replace it.
+While I don’t suggest developing a complex, it’s obvious that Americans throw out way more stuff than we need to and we buy just as much (or more) to replace it.
 But the stuff we throw out?
-It sits around in landfills collecting dust, which sucks because all that stuff was once raw materials.
+It sits around in landfills as wasted potential, which is unfortunate because all that stuff was once raw materials.
 The craft industry tricks us into buying more raw materials (like fabric or wood) in order move profit while we trick ourselves into thinking that we shouldn’t cut up items that already exist.
 But clothes are just fabric, your coffee table is just wood, and your old shampoo bottle is a plastic vessel and all these things have potential.

 Whether you keep a special notebook for your creations or you use your computer, having a plan before you start your project can be the difference between an upcycling success and an upcycling failure.
 It’s ok if you have to adapt your plan as you go, some of the coolest projects don’t end up how they originally intended.
 Some projects change so many times it’s almost impossible to remember all the iterations of a particular object.
 Just remember that most things are salvageable with a little elbow grease and a lot of creativity.